AlexIzh/LocGen/README.md

 It will generate namespaces from your constants, so, for such strings as "GENERAL_BTN_OK" you will not have `.general_btn_ok` constant, but `General.Btn.ok`.

+You can do the same with SwiftGen and templates.
+Probably it will be better for using, such as it can generates code for another resources also.

 # How it works

 This app parses .strings file and separating key by your separator (you can set up it with `-sc` flag, by default is `.`) and generates enums with keys.